This article answers some frequently asked questions about Azure Managed Disks and Azure Premium SSD disks.

 What is the largest Managed disk size supported for operating system and data disks on Gen2 VMs?

 The partition type that Azure supports for an operating system disk using unmanaged disks is the master boot record (MBR).
-While you can allocate up to a 4 TiB OS disk, the MBR partition type can only use up to 2 TiB of this disk space for the operating system.
-Azure supports up to 4 TiB for Unmanaged data disks.
+While you can allocate up to 4 TiB for an OS disk, the MBR partition type can only use up to 2 TiB of this disk space for the operating system.
+Azure supports up to 4 TiB for unmanaged data disks.

-What is the largest page blob size that's supported?
+What is the largest supported page blob size?

 The largest page blob size that Azure supports is 8 TiB (8,191 GiB).
 The maximum page blob size when attached to a VM as data or operating system disks is 4 TiB (4,095 GiB).